Bassingbourn cum Kneesworth: History

 The village of Bassingbourn built up just to the north of the ancient track Ashwell Street, two kilometres to the north of the Icknield Way.
 The Romans had previously built Ermine Street (the imperial highway linking London with York), which runs past the east side of the present barracks a kilometre to the east of the village.

 Listed as Basingborne in the Domesday Book, Bassingbourn takes its name from 'Bassa', an Anglo-Saxon who, some 1,200 years ago, with his band of followers settled by the 'bourn' or stream in this area.

 After the Norman invasion in 1066, Comte Alan of Brittany was given the desirable manor of Bassingbourn, which was mentioned in the Domesday Book of 1086.
 His descendant Warin de Bassingbourn, a supporter of King John in the baronial rebellion of 1212.
 He built a fortified manor house one mile west-southwest of the present barracks, now known as the John O'Gaunt Castle.

 In 1511 a grand miracle play was held in the village, which throughout that century was also the site of an annual great fair.
 The Royston-Hitchin Railway line opened in 1851, just crossing the very southern end of the parish.

 Bassingbourn Barracks

 An airfield in the north of the parish opened in 1938 and was used for three years for bomber training.
-Between 1942 and 1945 it was home to a USAF heavy bomber squadron, followed by an RAF air transport squadron, and between 1951 and 1969 by two R.A.F. training squadrons.
+Between 1942 and 1945 it was home to a USAAF 91st Bombardment Group heavy bomber squadron, followed by an RAF air transport squadron, and between 1951 and 1969 by two R.A.F. training squadrons.
 After 1969 it was a training depot for the Queen's Division.
 It subsequently served as a base for the Army Training Regiment Bassingbourn.
 In 2014 The site was closed, before being used to train Libyan soldiers as part of an agreement following the overthrow of Colonel Gaddafi.
 This arrangement was cancelled following incidents in Cambridge involving some Libyan trainees.
 As of 2015, the site was mothballed.
+The USAAF base features significantly in Sam Halpert's 1997 novel based on his experiences as a navigator in B-17s, A Real Good War.